tlnagy/Crispulator.jl/README.md

 ## Usage

-To run the simulation, you will need a recent version of [Julia](http://julialang.org) installed and your PATH.
+To run the simulation, you will need a recent version of [Julia](http://julialang.org) installed and in your PATH.
 Then navigate into the `src/` directory and run

 ```